Radio Cazin

 Radio Cazin is a Bosnian local public radio station, broadcasting from Cazin, Bosnia and Herzegovina.

 Radio Cazin was launched on 2 September 1975 by the municipal council of Cazin.
 In Yugoslavia and in SR Bosnia and Herzegovina, it was part of local/municipal Radio Sarajevo network affiliate.
 This radio station broadcasts a variety of programs such as music, sport, local news and talk shows.
-Program is mainly produced in Bosnian language.
+The programs are mainly produced in Bosnian language.

-Estimated number of potential listeners of Radio Cazin is around 57,793.
+The estimated number of potential listeners of Radio Cazin is around 57,793.

-Due to the favorable geographical position in Bosanska Krajina area, this radiostation is also available in municipalities: Bihać, Bužim, Bosanska Krupa, Velika Kladuša, Prijedor and in a part of the Lika-Senj County in neighboring Croatia.
+Due to the favorable geographical position in Bosanska Krajina area, this radio station is also available in municipalities: Bihać, Bužim, Bosanska Krupa, Velika Kladuša, Prijedor and in a part of the Lika-Senj County in neighboring Croatia.
 Radio Cazin is also available via IPTV platform Moja TV on channel 191.

 RTV C, a television service, was established in 1993 and is also part of public municipality services.

 Frequencies

-The program is currently broadcast on 2 frequencies:
+The radio station currently broadcasts on 2 frequencies: